Leslie Van Houten: Trial

 On March 29, 1971, she was convicted of murder along with the other defendants.
-During the sentencing phase of the trial, in an apparent attempt to exonerate Manson, Van Houten testified that she had committed a killing in which she was not, in fact, involved.
+During the sentencing phase of the trial, in an apparent attempt to exonerate Manson, Van Houten testified that she had committed a killing in which she was not involved.
 She told a psychiatrist of beating her adopted sister, leading him to characterize her as "a spoiled little princess" and a "psychologically loaded gun", and was adamant that Manson had no influence over her thought processes or behavior.
-Van Houten also told the psychiatrist that she would have gone to jail for manslaughter or assault with a deadly weapon without ever meeting Manson.
+Van Houten told the psychiatrist that she would have gone to jail for manslaughter or assault with a deadly weapon without ever meeting Manson.
 When her lawyer, attempting to show she felt remorse, asked if she felt sorrow or shame for the death of Rosemary LaBianca, Van Houten replied "sorry is only a five-letter word" and "you can't undo something that is done."
 In cross-examination, Van Houten aggressively implicated herself in inflicting wounds while the victim was living, and severely wounding the victim, severing her spine, which might have been fatal by itself.
 She vehemently denied acting on instructions from Manson, and said a court-appointed attorney who "had a lot of different ideas on how to get me off" had told her to claim Manson ordered the killings.

-Van Houten was sentenced to be executed; she was the youngest woman ever condemned to death in California.
+Van Houten was sentenced to be executed; she was the youngest woman condemned to death in California.
 No death row for female prisoners existed, and a special unit was built.
-The death sentences were automatically commuted to life in prison after the California Supreme Court's People v.
+The death sentences were automatically commuted to life in prison after the Supreme Court of California's People v.
 Anderson decision resulted in the invalidation of all death sentences imposed in California prior to 1972.
 With a first degree murder conviction she was eligible for parole once she had served seven years.
 In order to be released after seven years, she would have had to have been granted parole at her first parole hearing.
-(The governor would not have been able to rescind that parole, since California governors did not gain that power until Proposition 89 was passed by the voters on November 8, 1988.)
+The governor would not have been able to rescind that parole, since California governors did not gain that power until Proposition 89 was passed by the voters on November 8, 1988.
 In his bestselling book Helter Skelter, prosecutor Vincent Bugliosi said that "his guess" was that all three women would be released after 15–20 years.